CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 e930dd7c-65d6-4dca-8e0f-d6a0f4cf0fec   Ready    <none>   20d   v1.13.5
 ```

-The first thing we need to create is a service account that will be used to deploy workloads. let's take a look at the service account yaml file.
+The first thing we need to create is a service account that will be used to deploy workloads.
+Let's take a look at the service account yaml file.

 ```yaml
 $ cat service-account.yml